dlr-ve-esy/charging-ontology/docs/scenarios.md

 ???+ question "Competency question 1.0"

-    A public charging station is part of some transportation infrastructure.
+    Is a charging station part of a transport infrastructure?

 ???+ question "Competency question 1.1"

-    A charging station has charging columns as parts that can change during its lifetime.
+    How many charging columns does charging station "A" had in 2020?

 ???+ question "Competency question 1.2"